 Bad bookkeeping

 Bookkeeping is a key aspect for various purposes.
-For example, it serves as a reminder about paying interest and debt, collecting payments from customers, and paying suppliers.
-Analyzing finances and compiling financial reports also requires keeping records of business financial transactions.
+For example, it reminds businesses to pay interest and debt, collect payments from customers, and pay suppliers.
+Analyzing finances and compiling financial reports also require keeping records of business financial transactions.

 Wrong targeting